Error-Robust Retrieval for Chinese Spelling Check: Methodology

-The structure of the datastore is a dictionary, in which each element consists of the pair \textit{(key, value)}.
-The key is used to do the nearest neighbor retrieval and get the value which contains the information we need.
+The structure of the datastore is a dictionary, in which each element consists of the pair \textit{(key, value)} based on the CSC training data.
+The key is used to retrieve the k-nearest neighbors for the target token, and the corresponding value serves as the probable candidates for further integration.

-\paragraph{Key Design} There are two goals for our key design: 1) to avoid mixing correct and incorrect tokens in the input which need to represent each token more rationally and robustly.
-2) to be able to provide information for error correction rationally.
-In another word, the mapping of key to value should be logical.
+\paragraph{Key Design} The goal of our key design is to alleviate the negative impact of mixing correct and incorrect tokens in the input and provide sufficient information for error correction.
+Each target token needs to be represented more rationally and robustly in the same high-dimensional space.

-Based on the first consideration, we believe that it cannot simply use semantic information that corresponds directly to each token.
-More robust information about phonology and morphology should be used.
-And to be able to correct errors, it is not enough to only use phonetic and graphic information, but contextual information should also be added.
-Here, we use Gaussian distribution to weight the token hidden representation around the current token to represent it.

-Formally, given a incorrect-correct sentence pair in the training set $(x, y) \in (\mathcal{X}, \mathcal{Y})$, a CSC model corrects the $t$-th target token $y_t$ based on the input context $x$ and the corresponding token $x_t$.
-Denote the hidden representation of corresponding token $x_t$'s pronunciation $ph(x_t)$, morphology $mo(x_t)$ and semantics $s(x, x_t)$, then the information used to predict is to merge all the information above,